dailystory/docs/articles/campaigns/index.md

 	description: 'Campaigns organize related activites and assets' }
 # DailyStory Campaigns
-Campaigns organize and manage contacts and assets around activites.
-Activites include visits to pages, schedule emails, drip marketing, push notifications and more.
+Campaigns organize and manage contacts and assets around activities.
+Activities include visits to pages, scheduled emails, drip marketing, push notifications and more.

 <iframe class="embedly-embed" src="//cdn.embedly.com/widgets/media.html?src=https%3A%2F%2Fwww.youtube.com%2Fembed%2FVxbtl_DHzbA%3Ffeature%3Doembed&url=http%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DVxbtl_DHzbA&image=https%3A%2F%2Fi.ytimg.com%2Fvi%2FVxbtl_DHzbA%2Fhqdefault.jpg&key=internal&type=text%2Fhtml&schema=youtube" width="500" height="281" scrolling="no" frameborder="0" allowfullscreen></iframe>

-> A [contact](/contacts) in a campaign is called a [lead](/leads).
+> When a [contact](/contacts) is in a campaign it is called a [lead](/leads).
 A contact may be in multiple campaigns simultaneously.

 This guide provides a list of resources to help you get started with Campaigns.